People with confirmed COVID-19 infections have a range of symptoms, from little to no symptoms to people being severely sick and dying.

 - New confusion or inability to arouse (wake) a person

 - Bluish lips or face

-More can be found at: CDC COVID-19: If you think you are sick webpage.
+More can be found at: CDC COVID-19, Symptoms webpage.

 Symptoms of COVID-19 may appear in as few as two days or as long as 14 days after contact with someone who has COVID-19.